daily Broadcast

 Now, what do we want to do?
 I mean, I’ve got all the same struggles you do.
 The problem isn’t understanding how important it is.
 What’s the problem?
 It’s practicing it.

-Imagine trying to get along with a guy like Peter.
 They had personality conflicts, they had struggles, they had theological conflicts.
 Let me walk you through and give you a brief overview of what causes disharmony or conflict.

 The first one is growth or change that leads to unmet needs.
 Whenever things change, even good change, it alters the equilibrium in relationships and it forces us to adjust to maintain harmony.

-Well, most of the early Church were Jews, and the Hellenistic widows were getting a little overlooked, so people were saying, “Hey, what’s the deal?
+Well, most of the early Church were Jews, and the Hellenistic widows were getting a little overlooked, and so people were saying, “Hey, what’s the deal?
 We’re supposed to love one another, what about all those things Jesus said?
 Our widows are not getting fed like your widows.”

 And the early apostles realized, “Why?
 Why?”
 Did this occur because anyone was bad?
 No. It occurred because the growth was so rapid that it created an equilibrium disorientation so the apostles couldn’t handle it under the present paradigm structure.

-And so you have the first paradigm shift in the New Testament.
-And they assigned seven new people, get agreement from the people, and they take over the job of distribution of food, so the apostles can be committed to prayer and the Word.
+And so, you have the first paradigm shift in the New Testament.
+And they assigned seven new people, get agreement from the people, and they take over the job of distribution of food, so the apostles can be committed to the prayer and the Word.
 And then in verse 7 it says, “And the Lord added to their number.”

 The second reason for conflict is theological differences.
 Honest differences about what is true cause disharmony and demand thoughtful research and dialogue.
 Acts chapter 15 verses 1 to 15, we have the first theological rhubarb in the Church.
 You have people from a Jewish background and you have the apostle Paul who has come to Christ, he is ministering to the Gentiles.